Rapid recap: West Virginia head coach Darian DeVries

-West Virginia head coach Darian DeVries addressed the media ahead of the Colorado game .
+West Virginia head coach Darian DeVries addressed the media prior to the Iowa State contest.
 WVSports.com provides a summary of what was said.

---DeVries said that they've done road trips where they've stayed out on the road at both Drake and Creighton and it just makes more sense.
-They'll make the most of it and stay together as a team and do some different things.
+--DeVries said that in-game fatigue isn't a problem but in practice they try to manage as much as they can such as with Javon Small with managing his reps and keeping him as fresh as they can.
+DeVries said they'd like to get Small out of games more to let him catch his breath and let him rest a little bit more.
+It isn't being fair to him but having KJ Tenner back will help with that.

---One of the days DeVries will take the players to a movie to get them out a little bit and they've done a game before to watch an NBA game.
-Go out to eat and do some things to occupy some time, but still give them plenty of time in the film room.
-All the focus is on basketball.
-They are looking into watching the Houston Rockets when they're there.
+--It's mostly the player and their own feel when they make those decisions to take guys out.
+Javon Small does a good job of letting him know when to comes out.

 ----------